ingolia-lab/yeast-crispri/docs/10-vectors.md

-Guide RNAs are introduced by digesting the pNTI661 vector with BamHI and HindIII, amplifying the guide RNA pool using primers NM636 and NM637, and performing Gibson assembly to introduce guide RNAs into the
+Guide RNAs are introduced by digesting the pNTI661 vector with BamHI and HindIII, amplifying the guide RNA pool using primers NM636 and NM637, and performing Gibson-style assembly (we like NEBuilder HiFi) to introduce guide RNAs into the plasmid:
-plasmid:

 ```
 pNTI661     …cgcggctgggaacgaaactctgggagctgcgattgg/gatcctcgaagct/ttttagagctagaaatagcaagttaaaataaggctag…